Back to Blog

 Teams are able to bring their documents to life easily with the help of Google Docs.
 With their smart editing and styling tools, built-in templates, and real-time collaboration features, teams are able to collectively work on a project simultaneously and track their edits along the way.

 There’s nothing like an old fashioned whiteboard session to get the creative juices flowing.
-Since distributed teams aren’t able to do these exercises in-person, Miro provides an easy solution.
-Miro provides an engaging, intuitive, in-person collaboration experience with multiple options for real-time or asynchronous teamwork on an online whiteboard.
+Since distributed teams aren’t able to do these exercises in-person, Miro provides an easy solution with their engaging, intuitive, in-person collaboration experience that includes multiple options for real-time or asynchronous teamwork on an online whiteboard.

 For the visual learners out there, MURAL enables teams to collaborate visually to solve challenges.
 This virtual thinking canvas is perfect for remote teams who crave a visual brainstorming space.